MrArent/auto-sort-bp/README.md

 > Only one overflow chest can be assigned per network.

-### Live Preview
+### Radius Preview

-Live Preview keeps the radius particle border running continuously around an input chest, updating every sort pass.
+Live Preview keeps the radius particle border running continuously around an input chest

 - Toggle it from the manage form: **Live Preview: ON / OFF**
-- The one-shot **Preview Radius** button still works independently
+- The one-shot **Preview Radius** button will bring it up temporarily

 ---